 The history of radio invention isn’t as clear as you’d think.
 There’s a great deal of controversy around questions like “who invented the radio,” and “what year was the radio invented?”

-Today, we’re going to deliver the crucial knowledge that you need for your first introduction to the history (and potential) of radio.
+In this article, I’ll deliver the crucial knowledge you need for your first introduction to the history of radio.
+Keep reading!

 Radio invention: Who’s really responsible?

-Today, you’d struggle to find someone who hasn’t used or seen a radio in their lives.
+Today, you’d struggle to find someone who hasn’t used or seen a radio in their lives, thanks to Marconi’s invention.
 However, this wasn’t always the case.
-Before the 19th century rolled around, there was no such thing as wireless communication.
+Before the 19th century, there was no such thing as wireless radio communications.

 Even when radio technology began to emerge in the late 1800s, it took years for the concept to go mainstream.